Skip to main content

 To start, the only information we have about a user is their

-• Twitter Profile
+• Twitter profile

 Invitations

 Beyond the account history, a user's initial credibility score is set by who invites them.
-Invitations from credible people will life a new user's score up, while invitations from low credibility score have the chance to drag a new user's score down.
+Invitations from credible people will lift a new user's score up, while invitations from low credibility score have the chance to drag a new user's score down.

 This bond is used to discourage people from inviting non-credible Ethos users, sybils, or other potential bad actors.